jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * [Intel Clear Linux](https://clearlinux.org/ "Intel Clear Linux")
   * Rolling release designed by Intel with auto-updating features built into the OS.
 * _"Clear Linux OS is an open source, rolling release Linux distribution optimized for performance and security, from the Cloud to the Edge, designed for customization, and manageability [https://clearlinux.org/](https://clearlinux.org/ "Clear Linux")."_
-* Designed to work on recent Intel processors, droppin legacy support for much hardware--in order to optimize for modern cloud based workloads.
+* Designed to work on recent Intel processors, dropping legacy support for much hardware--in order to optimize for modern cloud and OS Container based workloads--Kubernetes.

 #### Alpine Linux